A Discussion with Venerable Loun Sovath

 I think that the government needs a development strategy that respects all people equally.
 This is not the strategy in Phnom Penh where many people are negatively affected by forced evictions, especially the poor.
 Right now the development strategy does not respect the rights of these people to live, it only respects money and power.
 We don’t need development like this.
 We need the kind of development that everyone can join in and get results from as well.
 For example, we can look at sugar cane.
 Sugar cane requires a lot of land.
 If the government grants this land to a company, it has very negative effects on the local communities.
 It takes their rice fields and also their homes.
 But if the company decides to build a factory and buys sugar cane from the community at a fair price then everyone can receive development results.
 But, of course, that is not the way that it works right now, the government just gives an ELC.

 If we have a good political system and strong laws, we can attract good companies.
 Now there are mostly bad companies operating in Cambodia, the good ones won’t come because we don’t have good laws; things are very corrupt.
-Many factory workers are paid just 15 dollars per month to feed their families.
+Many factory workers are paid just $15 per month to feed their families.
 Good companies cannot compete.

 What are your plans for the future?